With a mix of seasonal, colorful vegetables, this pasta primavera is just the thing as the seasons transition from spring to summer.

 Recipe note: Using a stovetop pressure cooker is not advisable for this recipe, as the higher pressure tends to create more foaming and sputtering issues with foods such as pasta.

-- 1 large crown (about 8 ounce) broccoli, cut into 1-inch florets
+1 large crown (about 8 ounces) broccoli, cut into 1-inch florets

-- 1 large (about 8 ounce) red bell pepper, cut into 1-inch strips
+1 large (about 8 ounces) red bell pepper, cut into 1-inch strips

 Secure the lid in its sealed position, then select the Steam program and set the cooking time for 1 minute at low pressure.
 (It’ll take about 10 minutes for the pot to come to pressure before the cooking program begins.)